Digging safety for contractors

 Do not:

-Contractors are responsible for notifying FortisBC and WorkSafeBC of damage to natural gas lines.
+Contractors are responsible for notifying FortisBC and WorkSafeBC of damage to gas lines.
 We may seek to recover all associated costs from any person or organization who damages an underground gas line.

-Read our blog post where the investigators share 7 damaging myths about digging safety and what happens after you hit a natural gas line.
+Learn more as investigators share 7 damaging myths about digging safety and what happens after you hit a natural gas line.

 Training opportunities